-ATTORNEY ETHICS ADVISORY COMMITTEE Draft Ethics Opinion File No. EO-20-0011
+ATTORNEY ETHICS ADVISORY COMMITTEE

+Ethics Opinion File No. EO-20-0011

-The Attorney Ethics Advisory Committee was created in accordance with Rule 42.1.
+$The \ Attorney \ Ethics \ Advisory \ Committee \ was \ created \ in \ accordance \ with \ Rule \ 42.1 \ and \ Administrative \ Order \ No. \ 2018-110.$

 The State Bar of Arizona Ethics Opinion 02-02 addresses the propriety of a lawyer contemporaneously copying a party on documents sent to that party's lawyer, without first obtaining consent from that lawyer to communicate with their client.
-The opinion concludes that this is impermissible under Rule 4.2.
+The opinion rightly concludes that this is impermissible under Rule 4.2.
 This opinion affirms that conclusion and addresses whether a lawyer, by "cc'ing" their client on a written communication to another lawyer, has impliedly consented to that other lawyer communicating with the client by copying the client on their responsive communication.
-The opinion concludes that the act of copying their client on a letter or other document does not by itself constitute consent under ER 4.2 to send the client a copy of any responsive communication, but that copying a client on an email communication does constitute such consent unless the sending lawyer affirmatively states that they are not consenting.
+We conclude that the act of copying their client on a letter or other document does not constitute consent under ER 4.2 to send the client a copy of any responsive communication, but that copying a client on an email communication does constitute such consent.